Rio517/aws-lambda-redshift-loader/README.md

 Enter the Database Username | Y | The username which should be used to connect to perform the COPY.
 Please note that only table owners can perform COPY, so this should be the schema in which the target table resides.
 Enter the Database Password | Y | The password for the database user.
 Will be encrypted before storage in Dynamo DB.
 Enter the Table to be Loaded | Y | The Table Name to be loaded with the input data.
+Enter the comma-delimited column list | N | A CSV formated list of column names.
+Optional.
 Should the Table be Truncated before Load?
 (Y/N) | N | Option to truncate the table prior to loading.
 Use this option if you will subsequently process the input patch and only want to see 'new' data with this ELT process.
 Enter the Data Format (CSV, JSON or AVRO) | Y | Whether the data format is Character Separated Values, AVRO or JSON data (http://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html).
 If CSV, Enter the CSV Delimiter | Yes if Data Format = CSV | Single character delimiter value, such as ',' (comma) or '|' (pipe).